How and when to publish a blog.

 - add some text to category pages to describe what they’re about

-- tag only if it’s absolutely necessary (eg if there is a user need to group more than 1 post via tags)
+- tag only if it’s absolutely necessary (for example, if there is a user need to group more than 1 post via tags)

 Closing a blog

-Blog owners can ask GDS to close a blog that is no longer needed or isn’t performing as expected.
-If your blog isn’t being updated regularly, GDS will contact you to see if it should be closed.
+Blog owners can ask GDS to close a blog that is no longer needed or is not performing as expected.
+If your blog is not being updated regularly, GDS will contact you to see if it should be closed.

 How to close a blog

 - Contact the GOV.UK lead from your organisation before closing your blog.
-You need to decide whether to close your blog entirely (though it will still be live so users can read previous posts) or migrate it and all the posts to another blog, eg a parent department blog.
+You need to decide whether to close your blog entirely (though it will still be live so users can read previous posts) or migrate it and all the posts to another blog, for example, a parent department blog.

 - Email firstname.lastname@example.org to close your blog.
 You should include the reasons for closing the blog, when you’d like to close it by and if you’re closing it or migrating it to a parent blog.